We are the dead. Short days agoIn Flanders Fields,

 Lt.-Col. John McCrae

-Nearly 100 years ago, in November, 1922, on the Holton Street lawn of St. Giles Church, a First World War Memorial cairn was unveiled by Mary Russeu Bews, mother of the late Acting Bombardier Russell Bews.
+One hundred years ago, in November, 1922, on the Holton Street lawn of St. Giles Church, a First World War Memorial cairn was unveiled by Mary Russeu Bews, mother of the late Acting Bombardier Russell Bews.
 Her son Russell was just 19 when he died in action.

 The War Memorial Cairn on the Holton lawn was a gift* of individual members of the St. Giles congregation — a gift to honour the members of the congregation who’d died in World War 1: Russell, Alex, James, Tom, Alexander, William, George, Clifford, Walter.